-Each PCBU and individual (person(s)) is responsible for ensuring they are aware of these, the conditions set out in them, and that they are always followed.
+Each Person Conducting Business or Undertaking (PCBU) and individual person(s) is responsible for ensuring they are aware of ATA, the conditions set out in them, and that they are always followed.
 PCBU's are responsible for ensuring any worker employed by them is familiar and compliant with the requirements of documented agreements relating to their activities.